 John and his wife, Sandy, have been married since 1977 and have eight children, five of whom are married.
 He is Director of the Great Commission Churches national office in the Columbus, Ohio area and Regional Director for GCC churches in the eastern part of the United States.
 John came to Christ in 1973 while at the Ohio State University.
 He became a pastor in 1979 and has been serving churches in the Great Commission Churches movement, regionally and nationally, for over 30 years.
 Today John oversees programs such as Great Commission Leadership Institute, Prayer Partners, and the Pastors Conference.
 In addition, he provides leadership to regional church planting and pastoring the pastors.
 In ministry, John's guiding verse is 2nd Corinthians 4:5, "For we do not preach ourselves but Christ Jesus as Lord, and ourselves as your bond-servants for Jesus' sake."

-From an ordinary student at Iowa State University, Brent is now the co-founding pastor of Evergreen Church.
-Evergreen is a unique multi-site church of about 2200 people at five locations in the Minneapolis area.
-Its innovative practices have modeled a fresh approach to reach the unchurched and also pioneered the cutting-edge multi-site phenomena currently occurring across the country.
-Brent is also a regional director for the Great Commission Northlands.
-Brent has been married 26 year to Mary.
-They have three grown boys and four grandchildren.
+From an ordinary student at Iowa State University, Brent has been pastoring for 40 years and is a co-founding pastor of Evergreen Church.
+Evergreen is a unique five-location, multi-site church of about 2200 people, meeting in the Minneapolis, MN area.
+Evergreen’s innovative practices have modeled a fresh approach to reach the unchurched and was also an early adopter of the cutting-edge multi-site phenomena currently occurring across the country.
+Brent is also a regional director for the Great Commission Northlands region.
+Brent has been married to Mary for 38 years.
+They have three adult sons, and four grandchildren.

 John came to Christ in 1977 as a freshman at Iowa State University through the (now) Great Commission work there.
 He was recognized as a pastor in 1984 and moved to support a small church plant in Fort Collins, Colorado in 1989.
 Since then he has been involved with a team of elders building that church and helping support other churches and church plants.
 John also serves as the Mountains West regional director.
 He has been married to Carol Knox Meyer since 1985 and they have four adult sons.